 You may have thought you left physics and chemistry behind when you left school, but if you want to eat well, you need to understand that cooking is all about physics and chemistry, with a little magic mixed in.
-Here are some foundation concepts every outdoor cook needs to know.
+Here are some foundational concepts every outdoor cook needs to know.

 - Conduction is when your lover’s body is pressed against yours.